rocky-linux/documentation/docs/books/markchad/editor.md

 ![Libreoffice Extensions](./images/libreoffice_ext.png)

 Selecting the Italian dictionary takes you to a new page where the project description and available versions are present; to download the most recent simply use the button in the top left corner.
-In the case of the Italian dictionary the file to download is `874d181c_dict-it.oxt`, all these files are compressed archives (*zip*) and can be unpacked with the `unzip` utility.
+In the case of the Italian dictionary the file to download is `874d181c_dict-it.oxt`.
+All these files are compressed archives (*zip*) which you unpack with the `unzip` utility.
 Then go on to prepare the sources by executing the following commands:

 ```bash